python-poetry/poetry/docs/docs/basic-usage.md

     When you specify a dependency in `pyproject.toml`, Poetry first take the name of the package that you have requested and searches for it in any repository you have registered using the `repositories` key.
-    If you have not registered any extra repositories, or it does not find a package with that name in the repositories you have specified, it falls bask on PyPI.
+    If you have not registered any extra repositories, or it does not find a package with that name in the repositories you have specified, it falls back on PyPI.

     When Poetry finds the right package, it then attempts to find the best match for the version constraint you have specified.